Cyber Acoustics Brand Guidelines

 Social templates translated the brand system into flexible campaign assets across square, vertical, and horizontal formats for product, education, and B2B messaging.

-Portfolio-safe presentation samples show how the brand system could scale into sales decks, company overviews, product storytelling, and partner-facing materials.
+Presentation samples show how the system scales into company overviews, product storytelling, and partner-facing sales decks.